-Next stop at The Pub at the Golden Eagle Inn, where it’s never too early for some Christmas Cheer, a craft cocktail that bourbon, blueberry, blood orange, and cranberry.
+Next stop is The Pub at the Golden Eagle Inn, where it’s never too early for some Christmas Cheer, a craft cocktail featuring bourbon, blueberry, blood orange, and cranberry.
 The Inn, built in 1794 by Dr. John Anderson, was he first brick building built in Bedford and is on the National Register of Historic Places.

-At Thistle Finch Distillery step back in time with a classic rye whiskey cocktail or enjoy free samples of distinctive, small batch spirits.
-If you are looking to learn about the history and process of distilling, taking a tour, or you just want to relax with a drink and some quiet conversation this is your spot.
+At Thistle Finch Distillery, step back in time with a classic rye whiskey cocktail or enjoy free samples of distinctive, small batch spirits.
+If you are looking to learn about the history and process of distilling or want to relax with a drink and some quiet conversation, then this is your spot.
 The distillery is in the former Walter Schnader Tobacco Warehouse which is on the National Register of Historic Places.

 Take a tour of a modern distillery filled with Old World charm and sample the wares at the tasting room of the Manatawny Still Works.
 Located on the banks of the Manatawny Creek (which means "place we meet to drink" in Lenape), the craft distillery features two Italian stills, four fermenters, and hundreds of barrels filled with aging whiskey, rum, and gin.
-Or visit their tasting room and shop in Philadelphia for some tasty cocktails, food, and bottles to-go.
+Visitors can also stop by their tasting room and shop in Philadelphia for some tasty cocktails, food, and bottles to-go.

 Visit Blue Bird Distilling, an award-winning grain-to-glass distillery where they are happy to mix up a nice cocktail with one of their many whiskeys — including single malt, American wheat, rye, white rye, and four grain bourbon whiskey.
 It’s worth the trip just to see their amazing still, which was built in Germany and is all copper, ensuring the purest flavors.
 Or visit their Philadelphia location to try a flight of their crafts spirits or grab a bottle to go.